TomObungu/mathematics.md/Further Mathematics/Vectors/Distances between Planes.md

 # Intersection between a line and a plane.
 When a line and a plane intersect, the position vector of $r$ is the same for the line and the plane.
 Thus when given a line equation $l_{1}$, substitute the line into the plane.
-I.e that is take the general point of the line and substitute it as $r$ into the plane equation.
+I.e that is take the general point of the line and set it equal to the scalar d  and substitute it as $r$ into the plane equation.
 ![[Pasted image 20250915184412.png]]

 ## Worked Example 1